 Does L-Arginine work for ED?

-With this in mind, it is best to consult your doctor before taking L-arginine to ensure it is safe and does not interact with any medication you may be taking.
+Therefore, it is best to consult your doctor before taking L-arginine to ensure it is taken in safe amounts and does not interact with any medication you may be taking.

 Side-effects of L-Arginine

 - Airway inflammation or worsening of asthma symptoms

 - Increased risk of death if taken after a heart attack

 - Re-triggering of herpes virus (if you have had cold sores or genital herpes)

 L-arginine may also adversely interact with some types of medication, such as: